-The name of our marae - Te Herenga Waka - is the Māori name of the university and means the mooring place of canoes.
-Located on our Kelburn campus, the marae operates as a communitybased marae and a teaching facility.
-It is currently closed for construction of the Living Pā, which when it opens in 2024 will be one of the most sustainable educational facilities in the world.
+Te Herenga Waka is both the Māori name of the university and our marae, and means the mooring place of canoes.

+Located at the heart of our Kelburn campus, the marae is a welcoming space for students, staff and the wider community, and offers teaching and learning, research and engagement facilities.
+It is currently closed for construction of the Living Pā building, but the entire marae complex is due to reopen in late 2024, and will be one of the most sustainable educational facilities in the world.

 The university has a wide range of services to support Māori students, beginning with when you are considering studying in Wellington.

-The Māori advisers in Te Tari Takawaenga, the Future Students Team, can help you and your whānau with entrance and admission information, course planning and queries about accommodation, grants and scholarships.
+The Kaitawaka-Māori Advisors in Te Kahupapa-Future Students team, can help you and your whānau with admission and enrolment information, course planning and queries about accommodation, grants and scholarships.
 An orientation programme specifically for new tauira Māori will also help ease your transition into university study.

-Āwhina, the Māori student support team, works across all campuses and provides a focal point for tauira Māori.
-The Māori Learning Adviser at Te Taiako-Student Learning offers one-onone sessions and workshops to help you develop your writing, study and assignment skills.
+Āwhina, our Māori student support team, works across all campuses and provides culturally safe, positive and holistic care and advice for tauira Māori that encourages their cultural confidence and academic success.
+The Māori Learning Adviser at Te Taiako-Student Learning also offers one-on-one sessions and workshops to help students develop writing, study and assignment skills.
 Ngāi Tauira, the Māori students' association, represents the interests of all tauira Māori at the university.
 It also runs a range of social and cultural events, as do other subject-based Māori student associations.

-WEBSITE KEY WORD SEARCH: Māori, Āwhina, marae. www.wgtn.ac.nz/maori-hub
+WEBSITE KEY WORD SEARCH: Māori, Āwhina, marae www.wgtn.ac.nz/maori-hub

-Tālofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Fakaalofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, la orana, Aloha mai e, Noa'ia, Kia ora, warm Pasifika greetings.
+Tālofa lava, Kia orana, Mālō e lelei, Ni sa bula vinaka, Fakaalofa lahi atu, Fakatalofa atu, Kam na mauri, Gud de tru, Kaselehlie, Halo olgeta, Ia orana, Aloha mai e, Noa'ia, Kia ora, warm Pasifika greetings.

-Te Herenga Waka-Victoria University of Wellington is committed to Pasifika student success through excellent research, quality teaching and learning experiences, appropriate support and raising Pasifika participation and academic achievement.
+At Te Herenga Waka - Victoria University of Wellington we are committed to ensuring the success of all Pasifika students and Pasifika staff.
+Areas of focus on research, quality teaching, enhanced learning experiences and culturally appropriate support.
+We aim to lift Pasifika participation and academic achievement.

-The Office of the Assistant Vice-Chancellor (Pasifika) is led by Associate Professor Hon Luamanuvao Dame Winnie Laban DNZM and provides advocacy and support for Pasifika students, enrolment, retention and completion of study.
+The Office of the Assistant Vice-Chancellor Pasifika is led by Associate Professor Hon Luamanuvao Dame Winnie Laban DNZM and works collaboratively with others to advocate for Pasifika students and staff, ensuring that their enrolment, retention and successful completion of studies.